How did Schiaparelli Redefine the Concept of “Fashion as Art”?

 Bella Hadid at the 2021 Cannes Film Festival wearing Schiaparelli Couture

-Decades after her heyday, her ideas continue to ripple through fashion.
-The conceptual, avant-garde work of designers like Rei Kawakubo and Iris van Herpen owes a quiet debt to Schiaparelli’s fearless approach.
-Kawakubo’s deconstructed, often anti-fashion silhouettes may seem a world away from Schiaparelli’s theatrical elegance, but the core philosophy is the same: fashion as a challenge, fashion as a provocation.
-It is the refusal to conform to what clothing is supposed to be.
-Iris van Herpen with her ethereal, almost otherworldly designs, channels Schiaparelli’s belief that fashion can transcend the material world — that a dress can be more than a dress, that it can carry the weight of dreams and illusions.
+Decades after her zenith, the echoes of her philosophy continue to shape contemporary fashion.
+The avant-garde work of designers like Rei Kawakubo and Iris van Herpen carries a clear, if unspoken, debt to Schiaparelli’s fearless conceptualism.
+Kawakubo’s deconstructed, often challenging silhouettes may diverge from Schiaparelli’s theatrical elegance, yet they share a foundational belief in fashion as a form of provocation, a refusal to accept conventional definitions of clothing.
+Similarly, Iris van Herpen’s ethereal, biomechanical designs channel Schiaparelli’s conviction that fashion can transcend its material constraints, that a garment can carry the weight of dreams and articulate visions of other worlds.

 Daniel Roseberry: The Architect of Modern Surrealism

 Whenever I’m in Paris, I make a point to visit the Schiaparelli store on Place Vendôme.
-It’s not so much a boutique as it is a shrine to the house’s singular vision, a space where every seam and embellishment carries the weight of history, of art, of a defiant refusal to be ordinary.
-Standing inside, you don’t just browse — you observe, you absorb, you let the pieces whisper their stories to you.
-And in recent years, no one has revived that dialogue quite like Daniel Roseberry.
+It’s not so much a boutique as it is a shrine to the house’s singular vision.
+Within its walls, every meticulously placed seam and extravagant embellishment carries the weight of history, art, and a defiant refusal to conform.
+One does not simply browse here; one observes, absorbing the narratives whispered by each extraordinary piece.
+In recent years, no creative voice has revitalised this dialogue with greater clarity and conviction than Daniel Roseberry.

 Couture as a Provocation